Karlsruhe Congress

-The Karlsruhe Congress was an international meeting of chemists held in Karlsruhe, Germany from 3 to 5 September 1860.
-It was the first international conference of chemistry worldwide.
+The Karlsruhe Congress was an international meeting of chemists organized by August Kekulé and held in Karlsruhe, Germany from 3 to 5 September 1860.
+It was the first international conference of chemistry, with 140 participants.

-The meeting
+The conference is known for the adoption of atomic weights in chemistry motivated by the participation of Stanislao Cannizzaro.
+During the congress he showed evidence using Avogadro's hypothesis, that certain gases were not made of atoms but of diatomic molecules.